 Over the course of my 20-year career with Google Ads (formally Google Adwords), I have had the opportunity to review hundreds of Google search campaigns from companies and business owners who have attempted to get the most from their paid search campaigns.

-Whether you are just starting with Google Ads or are looking to save on your marketing budget, here are some of the common missteps I have seen and tips to prevent them.
+Whether you are just starting with Google Ads or are looking to save on your marketing budget, here are some of the common missteps I have seen and tips to prevent Google Ads from overspending.

 Budgeting For Your Google Ads Account

-Google Ads may be one of the most popular and useful online advertising platforms in the world right now with multiple features that allow you to advertise your products effectively in Google Search engines and Google partnered sites.
-Despite this, if your account is not properly managed, Google will potentially expand the reach of your ads, ignoring their relevance to the premiere target audience and ultimately cost you more while resulting in a poor ROI.
-Since AdWords operates on a pay per click (PPC) basis, Google has no problem wasting your advertising budget on useless clicks or impressions.
-So, to avoid this happening to you, here are 4 effective ways to help you stay within your budget and to make sure that your ads are shown to the correct people.
+Google Ads may be one of the most popular and useful online advertising platforms in the world right now with multiple features that allow you to advertise your products effectively in Google Search engines and Google-partnered sites.
+Despite this, if your account is not properly managed, Google will potentially expand the reach of your ads, ignoring their relevance to the premiere target audience and ultimately costing you more while resulting in a poor ROI.
+Since Google Ads operates on a pay-per-click (PPC) basis, Google has no problem wasting your advertising budget on useless clicks or impressions.
+So, to avoid this happening to you, here are 5 effective ways to help you stay within your Google Ads budget and to make sure that your ads are shown to the correct people.

 1. Reduce the Amount of Broad Match Terms